Marzuk08/Sakila-DVD-Rental--Database/README.md

 ## **Introduction**
 The Sakila Database holds information about a company that rents movie DVDs.
 For this project, I will be querying the database to gain an understanding of the customer base and answer interesting questions about the database.

-I you are interested in the dataset, you can get it [here](http://www.postgresqltutorial.com/postgresql-sample-database/)
+If you are interested in the dataset, you can get it [here](http://www.postgresqltutorial.com/postgresql-sample-database/)

 ## **Tools Used**